wtsia/Blog-Site/roverblog/content/posts/00_Networks.md

 - Content may be stale if updated before TTL expires it
 - CDNs require changing URLs for static content to point to the CDN

+>Summary: Push CDNs are good for sites that doesn't update content frequently, Pull CDNs for cites that need to update frequently.
+CDNs involve changing URLs for content to point to the CDN.